-- 3.44 If you have failed any module(s) after you have completed all your assessments, but you have a year mark of 20 or above, you may need to take reassessment.
+- 3.46 If you have failed any module(s) after you have completed all your assessments, but you have a Year Mark of 20 or above, you may need to take reassessment.
 All failed modules which are core must be reassessed.
-You must pass a minimum of 330 credits, with 90 credits at level 6, to be awarded your degree. - 3.45 The Board of Examiners can permit up to two further attempts at a module if the reassessment is required before you can be awarded your degree.
+You must pass a minimum of 330 credits, with 90 credits at Level 6, to be awarded your degree. - 3.47 The Board of Examiners can permit up to two further attempts at a module if the reassessment is required before you can be awarded your degree.
 This is called 'compulsory reassessment'.
-However, your module mark(s) for those further attempts will be capped at 40. - 3.46 If you do not need to take reassessment in order to be awarded your degree, you may choose voluntary reassessment of one or more modules so as to retrieve these fails.
+However, your Module Mark(s) for those further attempts will be capped at 40. - 3.48 If you do not need to take reassessment in order to be awarded your degree, you may choose voluntary reassessment of one or more modules so as to retrieve these fails.
 In this circumstance you will be permitted only one further attempt at each module.
-Your mark(s) will be capped at 40 for each module.

-- 3.47 The Board of Examiners will offer you all the reassessment opportunities that are available to you.
-If you are a Tier 4 student, your immigration status will not have been taken into account by the Board and some options offered may not be available to you due to the Home Office rules and guidance. - 3.48 If you have attempted the reassessment of a module in the resit period or without attending the University and your module mark is lower than your previous attempt, the Board of Examiners will use the previous higher mark to determine whether or not you can progress.
-However, if you repeat the Year (either full time or part time), the marks you achieve during your repeat Year will be the marks that are used by the Board of Examiners to determine whether or not you can progress.
-They will not take account of marks from a previous year or attempt, even if they are higher. - 3.49 If you have failed credits while on a period of study abroad, opportunities for reassessment (including repeating a Year) may not be available.
+Your mark(s) will be capped at 40 for each module. - 3.49 The Board of Examiners will offer you all the reassessment opportunities that are available to you.
+If you have a Tier 4 or Student Route visa, your immigration status will not have been taken into account by the Board of Examiners and some options offered may not be available to you due to the Home Office rules and guidance. - 3.50 If you have attempted the reassessment of a module in the resit period or without attending the University and your Module Mark is lower than your previous attempt, the Board of Examiners will use the previous higher mark to determine whether or not you can progress.
+However, if you repeat the Year (either full-time or part-time), the marks you achieve during your repeat Year will be the marks that are used by the Board of Examiners to determine whether or not you can progress.
+They will not take account of marks from a previous Year or attempt, even if they are higher. - 3.51 If you have failed credits while on a period of study abroad, opportunities for reassessment (including repeating a Year) may not be available.